vicentesousa/DCO1020/README.md

 - Install and configure the 5GC of OAI in a virtual machine Ubuntu 20.04 LTS (Focal Fossa)
 - Deploy 5GC Core
 - Inspec 5G Core Docker containers by means of command line instructions
-- Install and configure Portainer tool
+- Install and configure the Portainer tool
 - Inspec 5G Core Docker containers by means of Portainer browser

 **Entrega:**